 People increasingly expect interactive experiences in everything that you can do and real-time “immediate” payments infrastructures.

 Public pages: Home page, Products page, and support page

 Private Pages: (after login): Products page, Documentation, Test and verify pages, Internal tools, and support pages.

 Sandbox environment: for developer to test out code.

 A competitor study provided us insight into what our competitors are doing well and where opportunities lie.
 It also helped us learn about the value and usability of their product designs or features.

 “I like the quick set-up page that links to the documentation…then scannable individual product pages.” -Steve

 “Documentation should be based on the functionality of the Apis” -Haroni

 Since we had done some research into the topic and had a basic scope we decided to see what we could discover through simple paper testing with developers in the office.
-This was done first to define some of the desired content which later evolved into higher fidelity wire-frames.

 Research: synthesize the information